d-morrison/IntroStatActivities/_book/07-RG-1cat_simulation.md

 Which hypothesis must we assume is true in order to simulate a null distribution?
 \rgs

-Explain the differences between a one-sided and two-sided hypothesis test:
+Explain the differences between a one-sided and two-sided hypothesis test.

 \rgi How will the research questions differ?
 \rgs